TosbackCgusBridge-Bot/CGUs-versions/Naplesnews/Privacy Policy.md

 *   Commented
 *   Emailed

 *   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
-29 comments
+36 comments
+*   Swing state: Jewish vote a must to Obama, an opportunity to Romney Published 10/10/2012 at 7:00 a.m.
+68 comments
+*   Deputies investigating machete attack, severed finger at girl's party Published 10/10/2012 at 3:56 p.m.
+16 comments
+*   Menu of new restaurants opening in Collier, Lee bodes well for economy Published 10/10/2012 at 5:00 a.m.
+13 comments
 *   In close race, Obama and Romney both showing confidence Published 10/9/2012 at 5:36 a.m.
-175 comments
+213 comments

-*   Menu of new restaurants opening in Collier, Lee bodes well for economy Published 10/10/2012 at 5:00 a.m.
-8 comments
+Photo Galleries 440 compete in Marco Triathlon Looking Back - Postcards The Chapel Grill

+*   In close race, Obama and Romney both showing confidence Published 10/9/2012 at 5:36 a.m.
+213 comments
 *   Swing state: Jewish vote a must to Obama, an opportunity to Romney Published 10/10/2012 at 7:00 a.m.
-39 comments
+68 comments
-*   2 displaced by apartment fire in Naples Bath and Tennis Club Updated 10/10/2012 at 2:57 p.m.
-6 comments

-Photo Galleries 440 compete in Marco Triathlon Looking Back - Postcards Delnor-Wiggins Pass State Park

-*   In close race, Obama and Romney both showing confidence Published 10/9/2012 at 5:36 a.m.
-175 comments
-*   Swing state: Florida the prize in determining if Obama or Romney wins White House Published 10/7/2012 at 8:00 a.m.
-253 comments
 *   Romney: U.S. should be more assertive on world stage Published 10/8/2012 at 5:25 a.m.
 77 comments
 *   Man dies after winning roach-eating contest Published 10/8/2012 at 9:21 p.m.
-49 comments
+50 comments
-*   Boy struck by lightning at football practice dies Published 10/7/2012 at 3:10 p.m.
-55 comments
+*   Letter: Suspicion abounds Published 10/10/2012 at 4:00 a.m.
+50 comments

 *   In the Know: More than 25 new restaurants to open in Naples area this season Published 10/10/2012 at 5:14 a.m.
-29 comments
+36 comments
 *   Stan's gone but his Goodland restaurant opens for season Published 10/8/2012 at 5:00 a.m.
 6 comments
 *   Diplomat charged with DUI after crashing into tree, claims immunity Published 10/3/2012 at 5:00 p.m.
 40 comments
 *   In the Know: Is Sam Snead’s Tavern reopening in North Naples?
 Published 10/3/2012 at 5:20 a.m.
 16 comments
-*   King Richard's amusement center may be rezoned for car dealership Published 10/1/2012 at 5:15 a.m.
-36 comments
+*   Teachers take on kids' nutrition with a book set in Naples Published 10/9/2012 at 4:00 a.m.
+0 comments

 Weather